dustinpfister/blog_posts/_posts/lodash-find.md

 So there seems to be a lot of debate these days when it comes to lodash even being relevant or necessary when it comes to writing modern javaScript.
 It is true that a lot of the functionality in lodash is now baked into core javaScript itself.
 So there are many methods in lodash that are not really needed any more, if a developer is only concerned about supporting modern evergreen browsers as least.

 However there are some methods that are not a part of core javaScript at all, and there are many methods where there is a native counterpart, but it works just a little differently, brings some more features, is a little more robust and so forth.
 That being said the lodash \_.find method is one of those methods and in this section I will be pointing out some of the deferences between \_.find and the [native Array.find method](/2021/07/19/js-array-find/) which is one of the many [array methods](/2018/12/10/js-array/) to work with in javaScript by itself.
+There is also a native [array find index method](/2021/07/21/js-array-find-index/) that works just like the native array find method only it will return a index rather than a value.

 ### 2.1 - Native Array.find overview